bradleyeckert/chad/doc/isa.md

 The J1 ISA is set up so that execution of blank code space jumps to 0 which does a cold boot.
 Kinda cool.
-I noticed that rather late, but `nop` has the same effect.
+I noticed this rather late, but `nop` has the same effect.
 The PC wraps back around to 0 when it walks off the end of code space.
 I programmed my first computer using a pencil and paper for the assembler and a DIP switch and a pushbutton to program a UV EPROM.